dynamsoft-docs/mobile-document-scanner-docs-js/introduction/index.md

 # Introduction

 When digitizing physical documents — whether for easier storage, better accessibility, or streamlined processing — a hardware scanner is often the preferred choice.
-For integrating this functionality into web applications, **Dynamsoft’s** [**Dynamic Web TWAIN**](https://www.dynamsoft.com/web-twain/docs/introduction/index.html) is a widely popular option.

-However, when hardware scanners are not feasible or convenient, mobile device cameras can serve as effective alternatives. **Dynamsoft's Mobile Document Scanner (MDC)** is a document scanning SDK specifically designed to address this need.
+However, when hardware scanners are not feasible or convenient, mobile device cameras can serve as effective alternatives.
+Dynamsoft designed the **Mobile Document Scanner JavaScript Edition (MDS)** SDK to address this need.

+> [!TIP]
+> If you are integrating **hardware scanners** into web applications, you may be interested in **Dynamsoft’s** [**Dynamic Web TWAIN**](https://www.dynamsoft.com/web-twain/docs/introduction/index.html) solution.

 ## Common Usage Scenarios